alythobani/reddit-auto-show-more-comments-chrome/README.md

 # Reddit Auto Show More Comments

 A simple Chrome extension that automatically shows more Reddit comments by default, without needing to manually click the numerous "(+) X more replies" and "View more comments" buttons scattered throughout threads.
+Also auto-expands threads that have been collapsed by default, when possible.

 ## Features

 - Automatically clicks all "(+) X more replies" and "View more comments" buttons
+- Auto-expands threads that have been collapsed by default, when possible

+## Limitations

+- Cannot always auto-expand threads that have been collapsed by default, due to shadow DOM limitations
 - Does *not* click the "(+) X more replies" buttons that are external links to partial comment threads - you may still see these on the page

 ## Feedback